TAOS-Labs/blog/content/posts/boot-and-test.md

 The Limine [specification](https://github.com/limine-bootloader/limine/blob/trunk/PROTOCOL.md), by the way, offers way more out-of-the-box than the above GRUB code.
 For instance, it makes it extremely simple to boot up other cores, request certain kernel stack/heap size, and so on.
 It also takes care of switching to long mode, enabling support for paging, all of which we would have to do in GRUB ourselves.

+### A note on Limine's protocol
+As you have just seen, Limine works via requests and responses.
+This protocol allows the operating system kernel to communicate with the bootloader by setting up specific memory structures that Limine recognizes.
+The kernel makes requests for various system resources or information by populating designated memory areas with specific tags and parameters, and Limine responds by filling in the appropriate data structures with the requested information, such as memory maps, module locations, or hardware capabilities.
+This request-response architecture creates a clean interface between the bootloader and kernel, providing flexibility while maintaining compatibility across different system configurations.

 ### What about Rust?
 We initially went with Zig, but due to some unforeseen circumstances - mainly the lack of stable [async await infrastructure](https://github.com/ziglang/zig/issues/18873) - quickly pivoted to Rust.
 Fortunately, it turned out that Limine already had [an established option](https://crates.io/crates/limine) for booting Rust kernels, so conversion was not too bad.
+It looks something like this:

 ```rust
 #![no_std]